• Skip to primary navigation

 • Heat the hot cocoa mix.
 Once you've mixed up the ingredients, pour them into a small pot on the stove top & heat the mixture over medium heat until just boiling, about 3 minutes.
 While the hot cocoa is heating, gently whisk it to ensure no clumps of protein powder remain.
 If your cocoa is too thick, add additional milk until desired thickness is reached.

 • Serve.
 Pour the hot chocolate into mugs & serve with optional toppings like whip cream or mini marshmallows.
-Tip: to be sure no protein powder clumps remain, whisk while pouring or pour the hot cocoa through a fine mesh strainer.
+Tip: to be sure no protein powder clumps remain, whisk while pouring.

 Tried this recipe?Mention @prettydeliciouslife or tag #PDLrecipes!